Llarence/supreme-potato-analyzer/README.md

 # supreme-potato-analyzer

-This is a neural network based analyzer of the frc game Charged-Up.
+This is a neural network based analyzer of the FRC game Charged-Up.